What Is Hallux Rigidus?

 The length of recovery depends upon the type of surgery performed.
 For cheilectomy and interpositional arthroplasty, most surgeons recommend wearing a hard-soled sandal and allowing weightbearing as tolerated for about two weeks before a gradual return

 to normal footwear.
-For a fusion or procedure that cuts the bone, the foot may be in a cast for 4-8 weeks, and limited weightbearing may be allowed with crutches for 2-3 months.
+For a fusion or procedure that cuts the bone, the foot may be in a cast or boot for 4-8 weeks, and limited weightbearing may be allowed for 2-3 months.
 You can expect some foot swelling, stiffness, and

 aching for several months after the procedure, depending on your level of activity.

 After recovery, most patients are able to exercise, run, and wear most shoes comfortably.
-Running and jumping may be more difficult for patients undergoing fusion surgery.
+Running and jumping may be more difficult for patients undergoing fusion surgery and is not recommended after joint replacement.
 Patients may still find stiff-soled, rocker bottom shoes more comfortable for exercise.

 Risks and Complications